ferrucc-io/ferruccio/content/draft/building-product.md

 The idea here is to see concretely the look and feel of the app.

 ![](/building-product/prototype.png)

+We used high level mockups to sketch the main flows within our product.

+We then made high fidelity designs to get people around us excited and to start coding with some clear ideas in mind.

 ## Scoping
 ***Decide what corners you'll cut***